This article may contain affiliate links. See our disclosure link for more information.

 Why did I wait so long to make pavlova?
 I have no idea.
 As soon as I tasted this crunchy, creamy, fruity dessert I was kicking myself for not making it years ago.

 Don’t make the same mistake!
-This is the best pavlova recipe – you’ll love it!
+I’ve made this pavlova recipe many times for holidays, birthdays, and just because.
+I’m sure you’ll love it!

 What’s a Dessert Pavlova?

 Pavlova is a meringue-based dessert popular in Australia and New Zealand, and supposedly named after the Russian ballet dancer, Anna Pavlova.
 The outer shell is delightfully crunchy, the inside soft and marshmallow-y.